mlaver/docker-pulsesecure-cert/README.md

-# docker-pulsesecure-vpn
+# docker-pulsesecure-cert

-Dockerized pulse secure vpn connection using:
+Dockerized Pulse Secure VPN connection using:

 > http://www.infradead.org/openconnect/

-This is only a simple implementation to simplify the connection in linux without the oficial pulse secure client (that never works).
+This is only a simple implementation to simplify the connection in linux without the official Pulse Secure client (that never works).
+Only works with certifciate authentication, no username or password.
 This image is forked from jamgocoop/docker-pulsesecure-vpn, look there for username/password authentication.